 For unsupervised segmentation several benchmarks are available, e.g. the Berkeley database, the GrabCut database or the Pascal VOC Database.
-As extensively discussed in [36], these benchmarks are not suited for testing interactive segmentation.
-Hence, Santner et al. recently published the first benchmark for interactive scribble based multilabel segmentation containing 262 seed-groundtruth pairs from 158 natural images containing between 2 and 13 user labeled segments.
+As extensively discussed by Santner (2010), these benchmarks are not suited for testing interactive segmentation.
+Hence, Santner et al. recently published the first benchmark for interactive scribble based multi-label segmentation containing 262 seed-groundtruth pairs from 158 natural images containing between 2 and 13 user labeled segments.
 The label frequencies (Table 1) are not uniformly distributed.
-Instead, small label numbers up to 4 appear frequently, whereas large numbers are rare.
+Instead, small label numbers up to four appear frequently, whereas large numbers are rare.
 This influences the statistics on quality and runtime.

 To assess the segmentation quality, the Dice-score relates the overlap area of the groundtruth $\bar{\Omega}i$ and the computed segment Ω_i to their sum.
-Taking the
+Taking the arithmetic mean over all segments yields